 To allow the proposed development, the applicant has provided a PUD zone change application.
-The proposed zoning is PUD/AO (Planned Unit Development; Residential and Commercial, with density and maximum building height established with CPC PUP 22-00037 with Airport Overlay).
+The proposed zoning is PUD/AO (Planned Unit Development; Residential and Commercial, with density and maximum building height established with CPC PUP 22-00037 with Airport Overlay),) (see attached Hancock Commons Zone Change Exhibit).